lucas-santoni/blog.geographer.fr/content/eslint-guide.md

 Our settings override the configuration packages we are inheriting.

 The report also mentions the `--fix` option.
-It works really well in order to automatically fix simple problems such as indentation or missing semicolons.
+It works really well when it comes to automatically fix simple problems such as indentation or missing semicolons.
 There is also `--fix-dry-run` which gives an overview of the fixes, without actually writing the filesystem.

 For a plain JavaScript project, this is enough configuration for me.
 I try not to override Airbnb's rules as this configuration is super popular as it is and